Walid-2020331024/FatalGasDetector/README.md

   # Fatal Gas Detector

-  **A microprocessor-based project to detect hazardous gases and alarm individuals.**
+  **A arduino-based project to detect hazardous gases and alarm individuals.**
 </div>

 ## Introduction
-The Fatal Gas Detector is a microprocessor-based project designed to detect hazardous gases and alarm individuals in the vicinity.
+The Fatal Gas Detector is a arduino-based project designed to detect hazardous gases and alarm individuals in the vicinity.
 This project utilizes an Arduino Uno microcontroller to identify dangerous gases and trigger alerts, ensuring safety in various environments such as industrial, residential, and commercial settings.

 ## Items Used
 - Arduino Uno